Instruction: DIY filament dry box – the ANYBOX V2

 To press the ball bearings into the pulleys, use the tools provided in the 3D print files.
 This makes it much easier to press in the bearings and to press them out again if necessary.

-Use the included 3D printed tools for easier assembly and disassembly of the ball bearings in the rollers.
+Use the included 3D printed tools for easier assembly and disassembly of the ball bearings in the pulleys.

 • 1 pc 000400_Tool_Bearing_Press_In